 Furthermore, in the context of standard deviation, the value has been computed as 659.381.
 This value suggests that, to this extent, the values deviate from the mean value.
 Besides this, the minimum value has been identified as 1208 from the data set.
 This suggests that within the collected responses, the lowest number of reports collected was 1208.
 However, the highest number of reports collected was 2701.
 This indicates that 2701 was the highest number of reports collected from the concerned hospitals in a particular period.
 Further, the obtained skewness value suggests that distribution exhibits to be left-skewed because the negative value has been obtained.
 Also, the value of Kurtosis indicates that the data is thin-tailed relative to its normal distribution.

 Figure 3 presents the mean plots of hospital incident reports and complaints.
-In this regard, figure 3 outlines all six hospitals with their respective mean of several incidents and complaints.
+Figure 3 outlines the respective means of several incidents and complaints for all six hospitals.
 As per the results, hospital 2 and hospital 5 are found to have the highest mean number of incident complaints and reports.
 In contrast, hospitals 1 and 6 were identified with the lowest mean of incidents reported.

 The section is based on evaluating the efficiency of the professionals in the different government hospitals of Kuwait to evaluate their ability to report medical errors and take a proactive stance in dealing with them.